nsschw/ai_annotator/README.md

 - [ ] Figure out a way to use strucured output (similar to [OpenAI](https://openai.com/index/introducing-structured-outputs-in-the-api/)) for tasks definition, model output, and evaluation.

 - [ ] Training a simple Peft Model

+- [ ] Change to lazy loading of models